hanshasselberg/i0rek.github.io/_drafts/postgres_connection.markdown

 This blog post explains the costs of a PostgreSQL connection.

-__TLDR;__ Keep the number of PostgreSQL connections low, preferably around `2*cores + hdd spindles`<sup>\[9\]</sup> because more won't help but cause you trouble instead.
+__TLDR;__ Keep the number of PostgreSQL connections low, preferably around `2*cores + hdd spindles`<sup>\[9\]</sup>.
+More connections will only cause you more trouble.

-### History
+### Background

 Paying attention to the number of connections to PostgreSQL helped us a lot at [6Wunderkinder](http://www.6wunderkinder.com).
 We've had trouble with PostgreSQL, manifesting itself in two ways:

-1. we were running out of memory, which lead to significantly more reads from disk and in turn slower response times.
+1. We were running out of memory which lead to significantly more reads from disk and in turn slower response times.
-1. we were running out of file handles, which caused the database to crash
+1. We were running out of file handles which caused the database to crash

-In both cases we've had a couple hundred open connections to the database and we were able to solve both cases by putting a PGBouncer<sup>\[5\]</sup> in front of the database.
+In both cases we had a couple hundred open connections to the database, and we were able to solve both cases by putting a PGBouncer<sup>\[5\]</sup> in front of the database.
 PGBouncer is a connection pool for PostgreSQL databases.
-We've configured it to allow 20 connections to the database while providing 1000 connections to clients.
+We configured it to allow 20 connections to the database while providing 1000 connections to clients.
 Apparently 20 connections are enough for us to get the work done.
 Depending on your situation it might be enough to set `max_connections`<sup>\[8\]</sup> appropriately.

-The issue was solved but I still didn't know what was going on and thats why I went ahead collected every piece of information I could find about the costs of PostgreSQL connection!
+The issue was solved, but I still wasn't sure what was going on.
+So I decided to collect every piece of information I could find about the costs of a PostgreSQL connection!

 ### Costs